jamesaustinmiley/Installation/README.md

 <br />

 <p>
 Use the Virtual Machine's public IP address, Username, and Password to log into it with Remote Desktop.
-Before installing OsTicket onto the VM, you must enable Internet Information Services on the VM.
-The IIS is the primary web server used by Windows and will allow the osTicket app to run by serving its files and executing its scripts.
-Without IIS, osTicket can't be accessed from a browser due to lack of HTTPS service.
+Before installing OsTicket on the VM, you must enable Internet Information Services on the VM.
+IIS is the primary web server for Windows and enables the osTicket app to run by serving its files and executing its scripts.
+Without IIS, osTicket can't be accessed via a browser because there's no HTTPS service.
 </p>
 <p>
 <img src="https://imgur.com/rMG5n5U.png" alt="Remote Desktop"/>